Nicola Fiorenza: Works

 According to the musicologist Andrea Friggi, apart from the 1726 sinfonia, most if not all of Fiorenza's approximately thirty works can be dated in the period from 1727 to 1738.
 However, it is probable that during the period he taught at the conservatory of S. Maria del Loreto he wrote more works.
 His surviving works, mostly instrumental, consist of approximately fifteen concertos for different combinations of instruments, several (trio) sonatas and nine sinfonie, some of which are enlivened by virtuoso solos or wind instruments, which make them comparable to the concerto form.
 Apart from these instrumental works, two cantatas for alto and basso continuo have been preserved.
-Stylistically, Fiorenza's works range from the strict pattern of Corelli's church sonatas to the galant work of Durante.
+Stylistically, Fiorenza's works range from the strict pattern of Corelli's church sonatas to the galant work of Francesco Durante.